 Team needs: QB/TE/LB/RB

 Is E.J.
 Manuel the future at QB?
 They invested a first round pick in him so all they can do now is to try and build up the offense around him as much as possible.
 They re-signed 33 year old Fred Jackson and are rumored to be looking to trade C.J.
 Spiller, so they could potentially be looking for another RB if Spiller is traded.
-Scott Chandler was also re-signed but it was only to a two-year deal for minimal pay and he could certainly be upgraded.
-At WR they need a long-term WR to pair with Sammy Watkins.
-Robert Woods has been a slight disappointment and would probably workout better in the slot.
+Scott Chandler was also re-signed but it was only to a two-year deal for minimal money and he could certainly be upgraded.

 Defensively the big issue is at linebacker where the Bills are starting a bunch of castoffs.
 They will get Kiko Alonzo back from injury and Preston Brown should mature into a full time starter but could use an upgrade over Nigel Bradham.

 Rory Anderson isn't getting a lot of attention nationally right now, partly because of inconsistent QB play, but he has the size and speed that today's NFL covets.

 46. Carolina Panthers - KeiVarae Russell CB, Notre Dame